1. What is the Hawaii APAL Program?

 7. I have no background in political science, international relations, or foreign policy.
 Am I still eligible?

-Yes, the program is open to those from all backgrounds.
-In our first cohort, we accepted 11 participants who were pursuing careers in law, medicine, theology, economic development, and other fields.
-Please note that Pacific Forum’s area of focus is foreign policy and security studies, so much of the material will be from these perspectives.
+Yes, we encourage applications from all academic and professional backgrounds.
+Past participants have held careers in law, medicine, theology, economic development, education, and urban development.
+Note that Pacific Forum’s area of focus is foreign policy and security studies, so much of the material will be from these perspectives.

 8. After I complete the program, am I automatically guaranteed acceptance into the Young Leaders Program?

-No, successful completion of the Hawaii APAL Program does not guarantee admission into the Young Leaders Program.
-Participants must still complete an application to be accepted.
-However, APAL program graduates do receive special consideration.
+No, successful completion of the Hawaii APAL Program does not guarantee admission into the Young Leaders (YL) Program.
+Participants must apply for the YL Program separately.
+However, participation in the APAL program does give special consideration to YL applicants.

 9. Will I have the opportunity to travel to Pacific Forum’s international conferences and dialogues as part of this program?

-Thanks to a generous grant from the Freeman Foundation, program participants may apply for a travel stipend to attend a Pacific Forum conference overseas.
+Thanks to a generous grant from the Freeman Foundation, program participants are allowed a travel stipend to attend a Pacific Forum conference overseas.
+Opportunities can change from year to year.
+For a listing of past Pacific Forum conferences and workshops, view the Calendar of Events.

 10. What kinds of activities do participants engage in?

 Over the nine-month program cycle, participants are expected to attend 1-2 required meetings per month that discuss key Asia-Pacific regional issues.
-We also try to incorporate subject matters that are of particular interest to the participants’ academic and career goals.
+We also try to incorporate subject matter that is of interest to the participants’ academic and career goals.

-Outside of the required monthly meetings, participants have the added opportunity to attend various Pacific Forum events, including senior-level breakfast briefings, exclusive roundtables, the annual Board of Governors’ dinner, and more.
-Throughout these activities, participants hear from internationally-recognized foreign policy experts and are able to network and explore different career industries.
+Outside of the required monthly meetings, participants have the added opportunity to attend various Pacific Forum events, including senior-level breakfast briefings, exclusive roundtables, the annual Board of Governors’ dinner and more.
+Through these activities, participants hear from internationally recognized foreign policy experts and can network and explore different career industries.

 11. What is the time commitment?